shan7030/code-opener-cli/README.md

 # Code Opener CLI

-The command line interface to hadle your projects and Editors smartly
+The command line interface to handle your projects and Editors smartly